portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 - OpenAPI is 3.0.
 OpenAPI definitions can be written in JSON or YAML. `YAML` is RECOMMENDED, because it is easier to read and write.

 ## Parameter Serialization (from [OpenAPI specification](https://swagger.io/docs/specification/serialization/))
-- Serialization means translating data structures or object state into a format that can be transmitted and reconstructed later.
+- Serialization means translating data structures or object states into a format that can be transmitted and reconstructed later.
 OpenAPI 3.0 supports arrays and objects in operation parameters (path, **query**, header, and cookie) and lets you specify how these parameters should be serialized.
 - The serialization method is defined by the **style** and **explode** keywords: style defines how multiple values are delimited.
   - Possible styles depend on the parameter location – path, query, header or cookie.